rintukutum/fdr-celiac-manuscript/manuscript/tables/README.md

   Gene ontology of differentially expressed genes (up and down)  for all comparisons.

+- **Table-S3b-MSigDB_Consistently_down_in_FDR.xlsx**
+  MSigDB enrichment analysis based on genes which are down-regualted consistently in FDR in comparison to CeD and control.

 - **Table-S3c-Reactome-Down-in-FDR.xlsx**
   Reactome pathway enrichment for down in FDR based on adjusted-pvalue <= 0.05 and without log2FC criteria.